andreypopp/routr/docs/index.rst

 routr -- lightweight request routing for WebOb
 ==============================================

-Routr provides a set of utilities to map WebOb request to an artbitrary Python object.
+Routr provides a set of tools to map WebOb request to an artbitrary Python object.
 It was designed with following points in mind:

 * *Non-intrusiveness* -- there're no "frameworkish" things, just a mechanism to